Consideration of the environmental impact of human pharmaceuticals in prescribing decisions

 Get in touch Get in touch

-It’s #TechnicalTuesday so NCET Toxicologist Adeolu Aderemi is discussing how the environmental impact of human pharmaceuticals can be improved by prescribing decisions.
+It’s #TechnicalTuesday and NCET Toxicologist Adeolu Aderemi is discussing how the environmental impact of human pharmaceuticals can be improved by prescribing decisions.

-Unfortunately, following consumption by patients, pharmaceuticals and their metabolites are excreted into the sewer and reach WWTW, which are unable to fully eliminate them leading to their frequent detection in surface water as well as drinking water.
-Since the advanced treatment technologies available to tackle this problem are cost- and energy intensive, source control such as taking environmental information into account in prescribing decisions has been recommended as a vital means of reducing the risk from pharmaceutical substances in the United Kingdom.
+Unfortunately, following consumption by patients, pharmaceuticals and their metabolites are excreted into the sewer and reach WWTWs, which are unable to fully eliminate them, leading to their frequent detection in surface water as well as drinking water.
+Since the advanced treatment technologies available to tackle this problem are cost- and energy-intensive, source control - such as taking environmental information into account in prescribing decisions - has been recommended as a vital means of reducing the risk from pharmaceutical substances in the United Kingdom.

 Created by potrace 1.16, written by Peter Selinger 2001-2019